AltBeacon/android-beacon-library/samples.md

 You must create a class that extends `Application` (shown in the example) and then declare this in your AndroidManifest.xml.

 Here is the AndroidManifest.xml entry.
-Note that it declares a custom Application class, and a background launch activity marked as "singleInstance".
+Note that it declares a custom Application class where you put your code to start beacon monitoring.

 ```xml